Banu Asad: Lineage

-The Bani Asad are the patrilineal lineage originating from a man named Asad bin Khuzaimah bin Mudrikah bin Ilyas bin Mudar bin Nizar bin Ma'ad bin Adnan ...bin Qedar bin Ismâʿīl (Ishmael) bin Ibrahim (Abraham).
+The Bani Asad are the patrilineal lineage originating from a man named Asad bin Khuzaimah bin Mudrikah bin Ilyas bin Mudar bin Nizar bin Ma'ad bin Adnan... bin Qedar bin Ismâʿīl (Ishmael) bin Ibrahim (Abraham).

-The Asad tribe that exists today are from Mudar (Mudarites), said to be cousins of the Islamic prophet, Muhammad who share with them the same ancestor Khuzaimah ibn Mudrikah ibn Ilyas ibn Mudar.
+The Asad tribe that exists today are from Mudar (Mudarites), from Khuzaimah to be exact, which makes them the cousins of the Islamic prophet, Muhammad who share with them the same ancestor Khuzaimah ibn Mudrikah ibn Ilyas ibn Mudar.

+History

 Legacy of the Banu Asad

-In the 6th century the Banu Asad revolted against the kingdom of kindah, A king of Kindah named Hujr was killed by the Banu Asad.
-Who is the father of the last king of kindah Imru' al-Qais, which started a long war between kindah with the help of some tribes like Taghlib who were under them against the banu asad, the Himyarite Kingdom aided imru al-Qais in this war, the war results were the end of the kingdom of kindah and imru al-Qais fleeing nejd region, the illustrious Arabian mu'allaqat poet 'Abid bin al-Abras belonged to the Banu Asad and was fond of vaunting Hujr's murder.
+In the 6th century, the Banu Asad revolted against the Kingdom of Kindah, A king of Kindah named Hujr was killed by the Banu Asad, who is the father of the last king of Kindah Imru' al-Qais, which started a long war between Kindah with the help of some tribes like Taghlib who were under them against the Banu Asad, the Himyarite Kingdom aided Imru al-Qais in this war, the war results were the end of the Kingdom of Kindah and Imru al-Qais fleeing Nejd region, the illustrious Arabian mu'allaqat poet 'Abid bin al-Abras belonged to the Banu Asad and was fond of vaunting Hujr's murder.

-In the Namara inscription, Nasrid king of al-Hira, Imru al-Qays ibn Amr claimed he killed two chiefs from Bani Assad, which is mentioned in Ibn Ishaq where their nephew said a poem about her two uncles the Asadites "One came early to tell me of the death of the two best of Asad, 'Amr b.
+In the Namara inscription, Nasrid king of al-Hira, Imru al-Qays I ibn Amr claimed he killed two chiefs from Bani Assad, which is mentioned in Ibn Ishaq where their nephew said a poem about her two uncles the Asadites "One came early to tell me of the death of the two best of Asad, 'Amr b.
 Mas'tid and the dependable chief (alsamad)".

-Banu Asad had their own Talbiyah of the prilgrimmage to Mecca before Islam.
+Banu Asad had their own Talbiyah of the prilgrimage to Mecca before Islam.